brodsa/mgv-vorau/README.md

 - accesibility (the original selected colors were not), solution: new color pallete;

-- in generally, margin and padding was always slightly changed to received better appearence (very subjective to the developer);
+- in generally, margin and padding was always slightly changed to received better appearence (very subjective to the developer) and typos;

 - padding of the menu bar is not consistent in all pages when using mobile devices; solution: